Techern/HQM/README.md

-# HQM
+# Modern Hardcore Questing
-Hardcore Questing Mode
+A fork of HQM (Hardcore Questing Mode)

 <This is not the readme.md you are looking for>